 Details

-of online lectures each week beginning Monday, January 26, 2026 through Monday, March 2, 2026.
-The lectures will consist of fifteen YouTube presentations (30 to 35 minute each).
-There will also be two Q&A Zoom sessions with Dr. Shelton Woods:
+Participants were expected to watch (at their convenience) and send in comments on a series of online lectures each week beginning Monday, January 26, 2026 through Monday, March 2, 2026.
+The lectures consisted of fifteen YouTube presentations (30 to 35 minute each).
+There were also two Q&A Zoom sessions with Dr. Shelton Woods:

 February 9, 2026, 6:00-7:00 pm MT (5:00-6:00 pm PT)